What Is SERP Analysis? A Practical Playbook For B2B SaaS Growth Leaders (2026)

 What SERP Analysis Is And Why It Matters For B2B SaaS

 SERP analysis is the disciplined process of reading search engine results pages as product and marketing signals — not keyword lists.
 For B2B SaaS, the distinction matters.
 A Google SERP tells you how the engine interprets user intent, what formats it rewards (long-form guide, comparison, calculator, FAQ), which competitors own mindshare, and where conversion opportunities live.
-We unpack this further in how we win in generative search.
+We unpack this further in our generative search optimization guide.

 Not chasing vanity traffic.
 Focus on predictable pipeline — demo requests, qualified leads, and revenue attribution.
 A keyword with 10,000 searches returning user-generated posts, low-intent listicles, or shopping results is the wrong target for B2B SaaS.
 Keyword analysis through SERP reading selects targets where intent, SERP features, and the competitive landscape align with the conversion funnel, ensuring that efforts translate into measurable outcomes.